Mirantis/blueprint-operator/README.md

 ```

 **NOTE:** Run `make --help` for more information on all potential `make` targets
+**NOTE:** Adding a new CR requires you to use operator-sdk(e.g. ./bin/operator-sdk create api --group boundless --version v1alpha1 --kind <CR kind>).
+Currently this cannot be done using a make command

 More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)